-Choosing a steel for a mould is a difficult business, especially for the beginner.
+Choosing steel for a mould is a difficult business, especially for the beginner.

 Most steel producers manufacture and supply mould tool steels bearing their own trade names and designation code numbers.

-Within the steel industry, various organisations and institutions exist which are responsible for the quality and national standard of steels.
+Within the steel industry, various organizations and institutions exist responsible for steel quality and national standards.
 Some of the more prominent are:

 American Iron and Steel Institute (AISI);